uwlib-cams/sinopia_maps/md/describing_printMonograph_aggregates.md

 ![A representation of an aggregated work and expression, and an aggregate manifestation](../images/option_a.PNG)

 ### WEMI linking
-- Link a work to its expression which using the element [has expression of work](https://access.rdatoolkit.org/en-US_ala-e23bf7e1-aa3e-3e8d-874e-9a16d0cdee57)
+- Link a work to its expression using the element [has expression of work](https://access.rdatoolkit.org/en-US_ala-e23bf7e1-aa3e-3e8d-874e-9a16d0cdee57)
 - Link an aggregated expression to the aggregate manifestation using the element [has manifestation of expression](https://access.rdatoolkit.org/en-US_ala-36cea3ce-03c7-3286-a342-3255b55cb4f6)
 - Link the aggregate manifestation to the item using the element [has exemplar of manifestation](https://access.rdatoolkit.org/en-US_ala-03895ab3-dbcd-3f1c-b8ae-623c76d35f7f)